H. S. Mahadeva Prasad: Controversies

 In 2012, a private complaint was filed in a special court alleging misuse by Prasad of his post as MLA to acquire a land site in Chamarajanagar from the Karnataka Housing Board (KHB) in 2002 by allegedly submitting a false declaration of not owning any site in the state of Karnataka.
 The complaint mentioned that Prasad owned a site at Mysore.
 Prasad however claimed that he did not own the Mysore site when the Chamarajanagar site was allotted to him in 2002 by the board.
 Inactions at the lower court had elevated the case to the High Court.
 In October 2013, the High Court ordered a probe through the Mysore-Chamarajanagar Lokayukta Superintendent of Police.
 In October 2014, the Lokayukta submitted a report stating that the alleged complaint could attract action under various sections 409, 415, 420, 425 and 13/1 of Code of Criminal Procedure, 1973.

 A different complaint was also filed against Prasad for allegedly not declaring 3.22 acres of land in Arepura village of Gundlupet in his election affidavit.
+In March 2016, Prasad's name had appeared in news after a Right to Information query informed that Prasad had claimed an excessive amount of ₹7.98 lakh as travel allowance for commuting between Bengaluru and his constituency for last three years.

 In June 2016, Prasad's son Ganesh Prasad was accused of running a granite quarry on government-owned land in Chamarajanagar.
 He was accused of illegally acquiring approximately 14 acres of land and causing a loss to the state exchequer.
 The opposing BJP party demanded that Prasad be sacked.
 Prasad, however, repudiated the claims, calling them "politically motivated".